faceyspacey/jest-storybook-facade/README.md

 Jest environment is essentially mirrored.
 Under the hood, it creates your stories and spec tests using the `specifications` addon.

 * In Jest land, a few minor tweaks are made by `jest-facade.js`: For one, you can now return react elements without penality (typically undefined or a promise is expected as the return).
-In addition, `describe`, `it`, `jest`, etc, you have one more global: `storybook`.
+In addition to `describe`, `it`, `jest`, etc, you have one more global: `storybook`.
 And of course it exists on both sides.
-Here's what it has on it:
+Here's what it has on it in Jest land:

 ```javascript
 global.storybook = {